Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Main Routes of Exposure: Inhalation

-Inhalation: Take In case of oxygen deficiency: take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
+Inhalation: In case of oxygen deficiency: take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
 If breathing is difficult, trained personnel should administer emergency oxygen.
 If the heart has stopped, trained personnel should start cardiopulmonary resuscitation (CPR) or automated external defibrillation (AED).
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Eye Contact: Not applicable (gas).
-Liquefied gas: immediately and briefly flush with lukewarm, gently flowing water.
+Liquefied gas: immediately and flush with large amounts of gently flowing water for at least 15 minutes, occasionally lifting the upper and lower eyelids.
 DO NOT attempt to rewarm.
 Cover both eyes with a sterile dressing.
 DO NOT allow victim to drink alcohol or smoke.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Ingestion: Not applicable (gas).